isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 Explicates and reviews the nostalgic impulse that undergirds Lim’s art as well as the donation of multiple Lim works by his patron, Mr. and Mrs. Koh Seow Chuan, to the Singapore Art Museum, which now constitutes an exhibition in honor of Lim.
 Includes a detail from a Lim work representing Singapore’s street scene, reprinted in black-and-white.

 * Cheah, U.-H. (2012, July 6).
-Black-and-white flourish.
-The Business Times (Singapore).
-Retrieved from Factiva.
+[Black-and-white flourish](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/biztimes20120706-1.2.43.4.3).
+The Business Times (Singapore), p.
+32. Retrieved from NewspaperSG.

 Introduces Lim and his artistic career, with a special focus on his predilection for monochrome tones and black-and-white aesthetics.

 * Cheah, U.-H. (2015, October 9).
-Master strokes.
-The Business Times (Singapore).
-Retrieved from Factiva.
+[Master strokes](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/biztimes20151009-1.2.41.4.3).
+The Business Times (Singapore), p.
+32. Retrieved from NewspaperSG.

 Advertises and elaborates on the works that will be mounted at Lim’s upcoming solo exhibition entitled Impressions by Lim Tze Peng, which coincides with his birthday celebrations.
 Also notes his focus on abstract calligraphy now.